- Domestic Animals in Iceland

 In just over a millennium, Iceland has come a long way from being a stark island with only one creature walking its land.

-Whether you’re interested in learning about Iceland’s rich variety of wildlife or the best places to spot the charming puffin, we hope this guide has helped you.
+Whether you’re interested in learning about Iceland’s wide variety of wildlife or the best places to spot the charming puffin, we hope this guide has helped you.
 We’d love to hear and respond to any comments or questions you may have in the section below.